MintyCo0kie/MGA4OSWorld/README.md

 ## Project Overview

-OSWorld is an open-source operating system world benchmark platform that supports multiple virtualization environments and intelligent agents.
 MGA (Memory-Driven GUI Agent) is one of the key intelligent agent implementations that can complete complex operating system tasks through visual observation and action execution.
+All of our experience are based on OSWorld, which is an open-source operating system world benchmark platform that supports multiple virtualization environments and intelligent agents(https://github.com/xlang-ai/OSWorld).

 ## System Requirements